 If lender A sees inquiries from B, C, and D but no new accounts, A may assume that B, C, and D turned you down for credit.
 Figuring "better safe than sorry," A may then turn you down just because it assumes B, C, and D turned you down.
 Again, this is a judgment call on the part of A, and you have no legal right to challenge it.
 If you have not applied for any credit recently but have been, say, looking at cars at several dealerships, you might want to let the lender know this in case it's taking unauthorized inquiries into account.
 Also, see our information on how to remove inquiries from your credit report.

-Profit and loss charge-offs are used most often by credit card companies.
+Profit and loss charge offs are used most often by credit card companies.
 They write the debt off on their books as uncollectable rather than spending time and lawyer's fees to collect them.
-Charge-offs are considered a serious black mark on your credit report.
+Charge offs are considered a serious black mark on your credit report.
 Only bankruptcy and foreclosure are worse.
-For more information on profit and loss charge-offs, read this.
+Here is more information on profit and loss charge offs.

 Who makes sure that agencies and creditors follow the law?